"While demonstrating compassion, provide the highest levels of

 This is a volunteer position and requires 16 hours of service each month.
 Applicants must have a minimum of a high school diploma or GED and a valid Ohio drivers license.
 Ohio Peace Officer Training certification is necessary prior to appointment.
 As part of the selection process, a physical fitness test, background investigation, and psychological stress evaluation will be administered.

 Direct all questions and applications to Sgt.
-Tim Planck at 614-575-6911.
+Chad Wallace at 614-575-6911.
 The City of Pickerington is an Equal Opportunity Employer.

 The department is constantly seeking to improve both internally and on a customer service level.
 One way to monitor the success of the department’s services is through surveys conducted randomly throughout each year.
 The last survey boasted an impressive 93% approval rate.
 Annually, the department receives letters of compliment and complaints, each are reviewed and evaluated to determine effectiveness and/or areas of improvement.
 All are followed up on with the citizen and the officer.
 All complaints filed against or with the department are recorded and logged on a departmental complaint log report.
 The report is evaluated annually to identify areas of improvement and/or concern.
 Typically, compliments outpace complaints by nearly a 5 to 1 ratio.
 Officers enjoy a great working relationship with the community.
 If you have any questions or concerns you may call 575-6911 or use the "contact form" which is located on the police comment section.

 The court liaison officer attends court hearings where officers' appearances are not mandatory.
 The officer also performs other duties such as transporting lab submissions and serving of court related documents and legal forms.
 The officer also serves as Pickerington Mayor's Court Bailiff.
 The Bailiff maintains and enforces court discipline, procedure, and decorum.
 The court liaison officer saves the Division and city thousands of dollars in tax revenues in overtime wages.